 People who start nonprofits are driven by passion about a certain cause.
 Whatever your cause, creating a nonprofit can make a difference.
 We’ve provided as much information as you need to know in choosing to incorporate as a nonprofit corporation.

 Save Time and Money.
-We’ll Handle The Paperwork to Form Your Nonprofit Corporation.
+We’ll Handle All The Paperwork to Form Your Nonprofit Corporation and Have Your Nonprofit Fully Compliant Through All Government Channels.

 A nonprofit corporation is an organization whose purpose is something other than making a profit.
 A nonprofit donates its revenue to achieve a specific goal that benefits the public, instead of distributing it to shareholders.
 There are over 1.5 million nonprofit organizations registered in the US.